MooersLab/pymolsnips/README.md

 In contrast, PyCharm only imports the cells.
-The snippets from the notebook extension in Jupyter Notebooks are accessible to the code cells in the Jupyter Notebok in spyder.
+The snippets from the notebook extension in Jupyter Notebooks are accessible to the code cells in the Jupyter Notebook in Spyder.

-The spyder-notebook plugin can be installed with conda if you are using the spyder from anaconda.
+The Spyder-Notebook plugin can be installed with conda if you are using the Spyder from anaconda.

 ```bash
 conda install -c conda-forge spyder-notebook
 ```

-The plugin can alternately be installed using the desired Python interpretar (e.g., Python3.8 from macports) and pip:
+The plugin can alternately be installed using the desired Python interpreter (e.g., Python3.8 from MacPorts) and pip:

 ```bash
 /opt/local/bin/python3.8 -m pip install spyder-notebook
 ```

-Note that in this case, PyMOL was installed with  macports  Python3.8 to ease accessing pymol from the Jupyter Notebook.
+Note that in this case, PyMOL was installed with MacPorts Python3.8 to ease accessing pymol from the Jupyter Notebook.
 The notebook also had full access to all other modules installed for macports Python3.8.
 PyMOL was installed with the following command.